Proxygen

 Proxygen contains no third party frameworks for crash reporting or analytics.
 The app measures overall app usage with Apple’s App Analytics, which you can opt out of if you so choose.

-All proxying of network traffic happens locally and there is no VPN connection to a remote server.
+On iPhone and iPad, all proxying of network traffic happens locally and there is no VPN connection to a remote server.
 The VPN configuration on iOS is simply used to run a local background process and to direct all device traffic to this proxy.

 Note that Proxygen is a TLS MitM proxy, which means that it sees HTTPS network traffic in plain text.
 This data is transferred from the proxy to the Proxygen app and stored as part of the project document.
 Make sure you handle the documents accordingly, as they may contain sensitive data such as session tokens and login credentials.